AnonymousRand/sse_implementations/README.md

 # Notes

 - Ids and keywords must be integral values, and keywords must be positive.
 Otherwise, Bad Things may happen.
-- Keyword search is supported (i.e. one document can have multiple keywords).
-To insert such documents into the dataset, put in one tuple per keyword, all with the same id.
+- Keyword search is supported (i.e. one document can have multiple keywords), but only for non-range-query schemes (as otherwise range queries are not well-defined).
+To insert such documents into the dataset, put in one document per keyword all with the same id.
+Attempting to do this for the range query schemes Logarithmic-SRC and especially Logarithmic-SRC-i may result in undefined and generally confusing behavior; only insert one document per id for those.